Job protection during parental leave: A guide for NZ employers

 Keep an employee's position open during their parental leave

-Allow the employee to return to the same or a similar position after their leave ends
+Allow the employee to return to the same or a similar position after their leave ends on no less favourable terms and conditions

 Ensure the employee doesn't lose career opportunities or progression due to taking parental leave